ampsci

 }

-This is also in the correct format, so we can copy+paste into our input file.
+This is also in the correct format for the input file, so we can copy+paste into our input file.

 • Anything after // is a comment and will be ignored by the program.